schultzh/alleghenychristianoutreach/pages/contact.md

 permalink: /contact
 section: contact
 intro_paragraph: |
-  Do you have questions for us?
-Would you like to get involved but don't know where to start?
-Please send us a message through the form below!
+  Use the forms below to connect with Allegheny Christian Outreach!
 ---

-**Send us a message!**
+**Do you have questions for us?
+Would you like to get involved but don't know where to start?
+Please send us a message through the form below!**